janjuas/Analytics-Projects/Airport Retail Analysis/README.md

 | Missing nationality | 8% of lines | Retained as unknown rather than imputed |
 | Returns | 1.5% of lines carry negative quantity and value | Retained.
 These are genuine business events and filtering them overstates net sales. |

-The duplicate and orphan-key records both date from the AX to R3 cutover weekend.

 ---